mahmoodlab/HIPT/README.md

 </details>

 ## Issues
-- Please open new threads or report issues directly (for urgent blockers) to richardchen@g.harvard.edu.
+- Please open new threads or report issues directly to richardchen@g.harvard.edu.
-- Immediate response to minor issues may not be available.

 ## Acknowledgements, License & Usage
 - We thank Felix Yu, Ming Y. Lu, Chunyuan Li, and the BioML group at Microsoft Research New England for their insightful feedback.